esmini/esmini/EnvironmentSimulator/Applications/odrviewer/readme.txt

       Prevent messages to stdout
   --help
       Show this help message
+  --save_generated_model
+      Save generated 3D model (n/a when a scenegraph is loaded)

 Additional options forwarded to OpenSceneGraph:
   --window <x y w h>
           Set the position (x,y) and size (w,h) of the viewer window.